 NAHU is committed to preserving the private health insurance market amid growing concerns by consumers over increasing instability, premiums and cost-sharing, and decreasing choices.
 As frustrations with these conditions continue, it has led to a growing interest in some version of a single-payer healthcare system, either through incremental approaches such as a public option or Medicare or Medicaid buy-in, or a more sweeping federal takeover of the entire healthcare system to implement a single standardized government-run plan.

-Legislation to implement a Medicare-for-All system has been introduced in both the House and Senate.
+Legislation to implement a Medicare-for-All system has been introduced in both the House and Senate in past Congressional sessions.
 Representative Pramila Jayapal (D-WA) and 106 original co-sponsors introduced H.R.
 1384 in February 2019 and Senator Bernie Sanders (I-VT) and 14 co-sponsors introduced S. 1129 in April.
 These proposals would force all Americans into government run plans within two-years (house) or four-years (senate) by expanding Medicare into a government insurance plan, gradually providing comprehensive health insurance coverage to all U.S. residents.
 The coverage would be available at the end of the first transition year for current Medicare enrollees, people over age 55 and those under 19, and to all Americans by the end of the second year.
 The plan would be based on an expanded form of Medicare coverage that would also include prescription drugs, dental and vision services, and long-term care, but without co-pays, premiums or deductibles.

 Existing individual and employer-based coverage would be replaced by the plan, and it would be illegal for any private insurance to compete with the government run plan, although limited private coverage would be available for any services not covered by the plan.
 There would also be an exception for the Department of Veterans Affairs and the Indian Health Service to continue their existing coverage.